 Make this night a little more magical for the less fortunate, and volunteer at a shelter or the food pantry.
 A local animal rescue shelter is another nice option if you’re a family of animal lovers.

 Another option is to teach the young ones how to knit, crochet, or sew.
-Then make hats, mittens, and blankets to donate locally for those who might not have anything to keep them warm.
+Then make hats, mittens, and blankets to donate locally for those who might not have warm winter gear.

 Whether homemade or store-bought, your neighbors will appreciate the thought behind your generosity.